cnnrrss/ten-x-coder/frameworks/aws/training/BigData/Tough_Questions.md

 # Cheat Sheet

+## Facts

+**VPC Endpoint Gateways**: only DynamoDB & S3 have them.
+The rest of the services are VPC Endpoint _Interfaces_ **Redshift Spectrum cross account accesss to S3**: Add poolicy to S3 bucket with GET and LIST ops for an IAM role for the Spectrum account

 ## S3
 Cross-account Redshift Spectrum access to an S3 bucket:
     - Add a policy to the S3 bucket allowing S3 `GET` and `LIST` operations for an IAM role for Spectrum on the Redshift account